SandersonLima/Getting-and-Cleaning-Data-Course-Project/README.txt

 Then, the final result is shown in the file Tidy_Data.txt.

 PS.
-This repo also contains a file that is the Code Book describing each variable and its values in the tidy data set (summarization of data variables) and an explaination of the code to process (tidy) the data.
+This repo also contains a file that is the Code Book describing each variable and its values in the tidy data set (summarization of data variables) and an explanation of the code to process (tidy) the data.